 “Securing AVs, like any other CPS, requires a multi-layered approach that evaluates threats to the enterprise, such as compromised proprietary data or operational disruptions, and to assets, such as an AV itself.
 Organizational resilience will increasingly rely on a converged approach to physical security and cybersecurity,” the agency explained.

-It is vital for enterprises to also prioritise communication, coordination, and collaboration across the supply chain to improve their organisation operations and create more optimised strategies to minimise cyber risks.
+It is vital for enterprises to also prioritize communication, coordination, and collaboration across the supply chain to improve their organization operations and create more optimized strategies to minimize cyber risks.

 As the automotive industry continues to evolve and introduce more advanced technologies, ground vehicles are becoming a bigger part of our connected systems, changing the way we live.
 These ground-breaking automobiles offer numerous benefits, but they also come with potential risks to enterprises, people, and assets.

-Apart from a working knowledge of various risk mitigation strategies to protect autonomous vehicles, organisations must understand the threat vectors they need to secure to protect their operations, autonomous vehicles, and consumers.
+Apart from a working knowledge of various risk mitigation strategies to protect autonomous vehicles, organizations must understand the threat vectors they need to secure to protect their operations, autonomous vehicles, and consumers.

 To learn more about how enterprises can enhance and future-proof their vehicles and ecosystem, read Identifying Cybersecurity Focus Areas in Connected Cars Based on WP.29 UN R155 Attack Vectors and Beyond.
 This comprehensive research gives an extensive look into existing connected car ecosystems.
 It also offers recommended guidelines and approaches to better protect the vehicles of the future.